Professor Nestor

-The University of Rochester
+University of Rochester

 Bio

 I'm an assistant professor at the University of Rochester, holding a joint appointment in Human Development at the Warner School of Education & Human Development and in Developmental Psychology at the Department of Psychology.
-I am the principal investigator of the Families, Achievement Motivation, & Identity (FAM&I) research lab.
+I am the principal investigator of the Flourishing, Achievement Motivation, & Identity (FAM&I) research lab.

 My research focuses on the assets that families possess that help minoritized teens flourish in their education and overall development.
 I'm particularly interested in how parents and other family members help youth become academically successful, develop strong racial/ethnic & gender identities, and pursue important life goals.